algorithmica-org/algorithmica/content/english/hpc/memory/cpu-cache.md

 On our CPU, there is not one, but two layers of TLB cache.
 L1 TLB can house 64 entries for a total $64 \times 4K = 512K$ of data, and L2 TLB has 2048 entries for a total of $2048 \times 4K = 8M$, which is — surprise-surprise — exactly the array size at the point where the cliff starts ($8K \times 256 \times 4B = 8M$).
 You can fetch this information for your architecture with `cpuid` command.

 This is a huge issue, as such access patterns when we need to jump large distances are actually quite common in real programs too.
 Why not just make page size larger?
 This reduces granularity of system memory allocation — increasing fragmentation.
-So modern operating systems actually give us freedom in choosing page size on demand.
+Paging is implemented both on software (OS) and hardware level, and modern operating systems actually give us freedom in choosing page size on demand.
 You can read more on madvise if you are interested, but for our benchmarks we will just turn on huge pages for all allocations by default like this:

 ```bash
 echo always >/sys/kernel/mm/transparent_hugepage/enabled